kolibri2/moviesuggestions/README.md

 # Movie Suggestions

 This project generates personalized movie recommendations using NLP.
 It uses a LLM (`distilbert/distilbert-base-uncased`) to generate embeddings of movie descriptions.
-These embeddings are then used to recommend movies to users based on how they've rated movies.
+These embeddings are then used to calculate a similarity score, which in turn are used to recommend movies to users based on how they've rated movies.

 ## How It Works